 - Ensure the driver transporting goods has the Goods Movement Reference barcode and knows if the vehicle has been selected for checks.
 The driver can refer to the GOV.UK service ‘Check if you need to report for an inspection’ for more guidance

-- If you’re moving goods via Ireland, e.g. the Dublin port, follow the transit procedure (see TSS Transit service: a step-by-step guide for traders)
+- If you’re moving goods via Ireland, for example, using the Dublin port, follow the transit procedure (see TSS Transit service: a step-by-step guide for traders)

 - Oral Declarations may also require a Goods Movement Reference (see Oral Declarations: Checklist for traders)